Congenital syphilis rate (live births and stillbirth)

 Strengths and weaknesses

-Diagnosing congenital syphilis is most reliable when specific diagnostic tests are used, but these are unfortunately seldom available.
+Diagnosing congenital syphilis is most reliable when specific diagnostic tests are used, but unfortunately these are seldom available.
 In most countries, therefore, diagnosis relies on clinical history of maternal testing and treatment and clinical examination of the infant, which makes surveillance challenging.
-Although WHO has a global case definition for surveillance purposes, the actual case definition may vary between and within countries and regions.

 Further information